Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model: Emergent AdS /CFT

 using $G_3 = 1/4\pi$.
-This is not an independent input: it is precisely the Virasoro algebra derived in Section~\ref{sec:higherspin} from the fusion algebra of the GN composites [eq.~(\ref{eq:Virasoro})], with central charge $c\sim N^2$ [eq.~(\ref{eq:c_from_fusion})].
-The symmetry matching therefore closes a complete loop:
+This is not an independent input.
+It is precisely the Virasoro algebra derived in Section~\ref{sec:higherspin} from the fusion algebra of the GN composites in eq.~(\ref{eq:Virasoro}).
+The symmetry matching therefore closes through \begin{widetext}

-The global $SL(2,\mathbb{R})\times SL(2,\mathbb{R})$ subalgebra of the Virasoro algebra matches the AdS$_3$ isometry group, while the full Virasoro algebra captures the complete tower of boundary Ward identities satisfied by the GN composite operators, precisely the constraint that each $\Phi_s$ sits at the correct conformal dimension $\Delta=s+1$ on the boundary.
+\end{widetext} The global $SL(2,\mathbb{R})\times SL(2,\mathbb{R})$ sub-algebra of the Virasoro algebra matches the AdS$_3$ isometry group.
+The full Virasoro algebra captures the complete tower of boundary Ward identities satisfied by the GN composite operators, which is the constraint that each $\Phi_s$ sits at the correct conformal dimension $\Delta=s+1$ on the boundary.